 No OSA – you do not need treatment.

-Mild OSA – you may benefit from an Oral appliance or CPAP therapy
+Mild OSA – you may benefit from a Mandibular Advancement Splint or CPAP Therapy

 Moderate or Severe OSA – You will benefit from CPAP Therapy